Ali-Mikael/Pen-testing/h6-shells.md

 ## Eavesdropping
-I started packet capturing on the attackers interface `eth1` using Wireshark.

-We can inspect the data being exchanged more closely by right clicking on one of the packets, then --> `Follow` and lastly --> `TCP Stream`.
+I started capturing packets on the attack machines's interface `eth1` using Wireshark.
+We can inspect the data being exchanged more closely by `right clicking` one of the packets, then click `Follow` and lastly choose: `TCP Stream`.

-`Red` is the attacker and `blue` is the response from the victim:
+`Red` is the attacker and `blue` is the response from the victim, talk about read team / blue team lol:

 <img width="1394" height="846" alt="2026-04-30-16:56:30" src="https://github.com/user-attachments/assets/42c6299b-4d5b-49e3-9de1-25c858181a74" />

-Talk about red team / blue team...

 This makes it obvious that somebody is connected to the machine and executing shell commands.
 One could **obscure** it by encrypting the traffic for example!